-No wonder that predictive maintenance is one of the most often mentioned use cases in Industry 4.0.
+No wonder that predictive maintenance is still one of the most often mentioned use cases in Industry 4.0.
 PdM isn’t just about smart manufacturing, though.
-Industries/segments with predictive maintenance as a use case further include transportation, oil and gas, and ample segments with critical power environments.
-Simply put: where it makes the most sense.
+Industries/segments with predictive maintenance as a use case further include transportation, oil and gas, process industries overall, and ample segments with critical power environments.
+Simply put: where the scenarios and use cases are where PdM makes the most – business value – sense.

 Many of the main technologies which are often cited in the context of Industry 4.0 (can) play a role in predictive maintenance and its evolutions: big data, AI and ML (artificial intelligence and machine learning), IoT, cloud computing, data analytics and, increasingly, edge computing and digital twins.

 IIoT, in combination with predictive analytics and ML, however, are the main drivers of the more mature stage of predictive maintenance.

 Actionable, often real-time, data on pre-defined factors are gathered from sensors and predictive analytics algorithms are applied to predict when something might occur – and thus proactive maintenance, called predictive in this case, is needed.